JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 In Julia: compare to Ipopt [@wachter2006implementation], Percival [@percival-jl], interior-point Newton method in Optim.jl [@mogensen2018optim], MathOptInterface.jl [@legat2021mathoptinterface]
 To the best of our knowledge, there are no available open source implementation of this solver.
 )

-## JSO-solver

-JuliaSmoothOptimizers (JSO) is an academic organization containing a collection of Julia packages for nonlinear optimization software development, testing, and benchmarking.
-It provides solvers and tools for building models, accessing repositories of problems, solving subproblems, and linear algebra.
-The JSO organization benefits from Julia's expressive language and performance to offer all the tools to solve large-scale continuous optimization problems, research and design new methods in an accessible and efficient way.
-With a few code lines, one can prototype a solver, compare with well-known solvers or pure-Julia implementations of solvers, and test on manually inputted problems or test problem sets.
-We refer to the website \href{https://juliasmoothoptimizers.github.io/}{juliasmoothoptimizers.github.io} for tutorials.

-JSO provides a general consistent API, `AbstractNLPModel` defined in `NLPModels.jl` [@orban-siqueira-nlpmodels-2020], for solvers to interact with models by providing flexible data types to represent the objective and constraint functions, to evaluate their derivatives, and to provide essentially any information that a solver might request from a model.
-Then, one can instantiate this abstract structure to different problems.
-The user can provide derivatives themselves, request that they are calculated using automatic differentiation or using JSO-converters from classical mathematical optimization modeling language (JuMP, Ampl ...).
-We exploit Julia's multiple dispatch facilities to efficiently specialize instances to different contexts.
-Moreover, the API handles sparse Hessian/Jacobian matrices or operators for matrix-free implementations.

-A JSO-compliant solver essentially implies a constraint on the input and the output of the main function.
-The inputted problem must be an instance of an `AbstractNLPModel`.
-The output has to include a `GenericExecutionStats`, implemented in `SolverCore.jl`, which is a structure containing the available information at the end of the execution, such as a solver status, the objective function value, the norm of the gradient of the Lagrangian, the norm of the constraint function, the elapsed time, and a dictionary of solver specifics.

 ## Benchmarks